jackc/tod/README.markdown

 Convenience methods for dates and times
 ---------------------------------------

-Pass a date to Tod::TimeOfDay#on and it will return a time with that date and time.
+Pass a date to Tod::TimeOfDay#on and it will return a time with that date and time, in the time zone of the ruby runtime (`Time.now.zone`).

     tod = Tod::TimeOfDay.new 8, 30                  # => 08:30:00
     tod.on Date.today                               # => 2010-12-29 08:30:00 -0600